TheCodeifier/Neasmeda/README.md

 # Neasmeda
-Hosmedit is a CLI based Java chat program which makes use of Observer Pattern.
+Neasmeda is a CLI based Java chat program which makes use of Observer Pattern.